Arithmetic Circuits

 CircuitElement, CircuitInput, circuit_add, circuit_mul, EvalCircuitTrait, CircuitOutputsTrait,

-CircuitModulus, AddInputResultTrait, CircuitInputs, u384
+CircuitModulus, AddInputResultTrait, CircuitInputs, u384,

 };